Choosing the right tripod the first time

 Step Two: After being frustrated with their first tripod most photographers upgrade to something in the $150-300 price range.
 This is a major step up in terms of stability and reliability but often is too short and still very difficult to use, not to mention heavy.
 Most tripods in this range come with an included ball head which while a major improvement over the cheaper video tripod, but still have lots of play in it when trying to frame an exact composing.
 Between a tripod head that is frustrating, and heavy legs that are difficult to use, photographers again often choose to skip using their tripod all together.
 Thus, eliminating the advantages of a tripod in terms of increased image sharpness, as well as the ability to shoot long exposures, or greater depth of fields needed for tack sharp landscape images.

 Step Three: This is the spot most serious photographers end up at after first spending money at the previous two levels.
-I don’t think I know a photographer who doesn’t have a at least one dust covered cheap tripod sitting in their attic some place that turned out to have been a waste of money.
+I don’t think I know a single photographer who doesn’t have a at least one dust covered cheap tripod sitting in their attic some place that turned out to have been a waste of money.
 Save yourself some money and go straight to level three.
 Unfortunately, at level three you are talking about spending some serious money, as much as $500-1000 on a quality set of tripod legs that will last a lifetime.
 Notice I said legs… Typically, at the higher end you will buy legs and heads separately to choose exactly what works best for your needs.
 Are you someone who is super tall, and wants to shoot huge f4 prime lenses, or someone shorter who never plans on owning a lens larger than a 24-105mm?

 The first step in choosing your level three or lifetime tripod friend is to determine how much weight it needs to support.
 Any tripod worth its salt will have a suggested weight limit listed, and you will want to make sure your planned setup is well under that weight limit.
 Unless you plan to shoot big wildlife lenses, most landscape photographers will probably max out at a 100-400mm type lens.
 After figuring out your weight requirements, your next step is figuring you’re your max height requirements (without a center column).
 Here is where us tall photographers suffer because your lifetime tripod should be at least eye level without the need for a center column.
 You don’t want to have to bend your back/neck all day to look through the camera when it is mounted on the tripod.
 Many photographers choose tripods without center columns because they only introduce instability once extended, and not having center column also allows the tripod to get closer to the ground more easily.
 Some photographers even go so far as to choose tripods that are taller than eye level without a center column because it makes working on slopes easier.